Holl Restoration Ecology Lab

 Research Description

-Countless tree planting programs have been established in the past decade as part of a growing global movement that has promoted tree planting as a panacea for myriad social and environmental problems.
-Currently, there are at least three initiatives to promote one trillion trees on the planet and numerous other initiatives to plant hundreds of millions of trees in different countries and regions.
+Countless tree planting programs have been established in the past decade as part of a growing global movement that has promoted tree planting as a solution for myriad social and environmental problems.
+There are at least three initiatives to promote one trillion trees on the planet and numerous other initiatives to plant hundreds of millions of trees in different countries and regions.
 These ambitious tree planting efforts have numerous potential benefits, such as conserving biodiversity, improving water quality, providing shade in urban areas, and sequestering carbon.
-Nonetheless, the widespread obsession over planting trees can lead to negative consequences, such as reducing water supply in arid areas and displacing agricultural activities into remaining forests, and many of these tree planting efforts have failed due to poor planning, lack of long-term commitment, and failure to meaningfully engage of local stakeholders.
-Recently, I have been working to provide guidance on the steps need to improve the outcomes of these tree growing campaigns so they can serve as one component of a multi-faceted effort to slow global warming, conserve biodiversity, and enhance human livelihoods.
-However, first priorities must be to dramatically reduce anthropogenic greenhouse gas emissions and protect existing forests.
-Below are links to recent publications, interviews and talks that outline key steps that need to be taken to improve tree growing efforts, namely tailoring tree growing strategies to clearly stated project goals; planning, adaptively managing, and evaluating success over a sufficiently long timeframe; and including local stakeholders throughout the process.
+Nonetheless, tree planting can have negative consequences, such as reducing water supply in arid areas and displacing agricultural activities into remaining forests, and many of these tree planting efforts have failed due to poor planning, lack of long-term commitment, and failure to meaningfully engage of local stakeholders.
+Pedro Brancalion (University of São Paulo) and I have worked to promote outline key steps that need to be taken to improve tree growing outcomes, namely tailoring tree growing strategies to clearly stated project goals; planning, adaptively managing, and evaluating success over a sufficiently long timeframe; and including local stakeholders throughout the process.
+More recently, postdoctoral fellow Spencer Schubert, a team of students, and I have been evaluating how well intermediary reforestation organizations and companies have been following best practices.
+We recently launched a public Global Reforestation Organization Directory in collaboration with Mongabay.
+We score how well 127 global tree-growing organizations commit to following permanence, ecological, social, and financial best practices.
+Our goal with this site is to: (i) help potential funders identify organizations that share similar priorities and commit to the highest standards.
+This work is funded by the Center for Coastal Climate Resilience at the University of California, Santa Cruz and the University of California Macarthur Foundation Chair.
+Below are links to publications, interviews, and talks on this work.

 General Audience Publications